 [Peter Paul Media] — A Pakistani jetliner with at least 98 people aboard crashed in a populated area southeast of Jinnah International Airport in Karachi Friday minutes before landing, presumably killing all on board.

-Pakistan International Airlines [PIA] said in a news release that 98 people were aboard the plane but a Facebook post puts the toll at 107 people.
+Pakistan International Airlines [PIA] said in a news release that 98 people were aboard the plane but a Facebook post puts the toll at 107 people in total.
 The captain of PK8303 reported a technical issue to air traffic control just prior to the crash, PIA said.

 “PIA is doing everything possible to help the families of passengers and crew members for first hand information regarding the incident and damage.”